andreadev-it/neorg-better-captures/README.md

 This issue stems from the different path separator used in linux vs windows.
 Try changin the path separator that you used in your "path" field from a `/` to a `\`, this should fix it.

-## Text captured under headings ends up in a nested heading
-Since a heading can include a sub-heading, the content might end up at the end of the last sub-heading, and be considered part of this inner heading content.
-This could be fixed in a future release by adding the necessary heading terminators (`---`) before the captured text, based on how many levels it has to terminate, but right now you will have to do it by hand.